foundrytom/proposals/OpenFileIO.md

 standard filesystem.

-This hampers industry adoption of modern storage, security and compute architectures where data may be held in other forms - such access-controlled object stores exposed through HTTP endpoints.
+This hampers industry adoption of modern storage, security and compute architectures where data may be held in other forms - such as access-controlled object stores exposed through HTTP endpoints.

 ## Background